willzywiec/dissertation/README.md

 # Dissertation

-These scripts combine a Bayesian network with a (deep feed forward) neural network for the purpose of assessing the risk and consequences of a criticality accident occurring in a (Category III) nuclear facility.
+These scripts combine a Bayesian network with a deep feedforward neural network for the purpose of assessing the risk and consequences of a criticality accident occurring in a (Category III) nuclear facility.

 Everything is run from **vessel.R**.